 The head of this Cult of Transfiguration, Mademoiselle, is archetypal of Nazi experimenters.
 As a French filmmaker, Pascal understands the deeply scarred history of WWII and the profound ramifications that the Nazi’s presence left.
 She is like the embodiment of the Nazi doctors who often used human subjects for ‘medical research.’

 The cult finds that young girls are the most inherently geared to becoming Martyrs, so they set out abducting their ‘specimens’, subjecting them to the most brutal, yet very clinical, torture in order to bring their human subjects to the state of grace and transformation.
 Then, right before their deaths, they can communicate what they see in the ‘ether world.’

-I use the world clinical to describe the conditions, the beatings, and the gruesome and ultra ‘extreme’ pain they subject the girls to.
-This clinical torture diverges from the grittier serial killer film, where the interaction is often personal, self-satisfying and subjective, sublimating the victim’s pain, devouring it like a cannibal to feed their blood lust.
+I use the word clinical to describe the conditions, the beatings, and the gruesome and ultra ‘extreme’ pain they subject the girls too.
+This clinical torture diverges from the grittier serial killer film, where the interaction is often personal, self-satisfying, and subjective, sublimating the victim’s pain, and devouring it like a cannibal to feed their blood lust.

 As Mademoiselle tells Anna “We’ve created more victims than Martyrs.”

 I fear that’s how it’s been in history with human subjects and animals alike in such cases where science becomes a monstrous mechanism for knowledge, or when religion sacrifices innocent blood in the name of an ambiguous morality relying on its faith.

 It’s the clinical brutality that makes the film all the more disturbing.
 But when I say disturbing, I do not imply that this is a film that wants to disturb you in only a visceral way.
 As the protagonist, Anna suffers and ultimately does become transformed, but I found myself becoming altered by the film’s end.
 And still days after, I have been feeling and processing what I saw on screen.